 Below, we have compiled a list of the top 10 criminal justice TED talks where many veteran criminal justice professionals share their experiences through a series of videos.
 There is a lot of good information in these videos about a bunch of different criminal justice topics.
 You can see the many different directions you could choose to go.
+Are you interested in learning about the Must See TED Talks on the Criminal Justice System?
+Then this article is for you!

 “We need to talk about an injustice…”